jakearchibald/http2-push-test/README.md

 # `/cross-origin-push/`

-This slowly pushes 3 random numbers to `https://www.example.com:3001/`, and has `max-age=3000`. `www.example.com` is a SAN, so the push should work.
+This slowly pushes 4 random numbers to `https://www.example.com:3001/`, and has `max-age=3000`. `www.example.com` is a SAN, so the push should work.

 The page contains button to fetch `https://www.example.com:3001/`, which won't pick up the pushed resource unless you use your hosts file to make `example.com` resolve to `127.0.0.1`.

+# `/vary-cookie/`

+This slowly pushes 4 random numbers.
+The push's request has `Cookie: val=a`, and the response has `Vary: Cookie`.
+Buttons on the page allow you to set the cookie.

+# `/push-post/`

+This slowly pushes 4 random numbers.
+The push's request has a method of `POST`.

 # `/preload-fetch/`